When it came to methods of incarceration, the Reverend Flip Galore, former number two on the galaxy’s most wanted list, had seen it all.

 “You really are thicker than a pot full of atmospheres aren’t you, Reggie?
 Tell me you’ve heard of a Plutonian propane party.
 Please.”

-“What would they be again, Rev?”
+“What would they be again, Rev?
+A band of some sort?”

 Flip began snapping his fingers seven-seven time.“‘Hip-lo propanity, spark of profanity, boom goes humanity…Pluto!’
 Know the jingle?
 It was running the networks for eons.”